RafaFischerReichert/Warframe-API/README.md

 # Warframe Market API Tools

-A collection of tools for interacting with the Warframe Market API, including a Prime Items Trading Analyzer and authentication system.
+A collection of tools for interacting with the Warframe Market API, including a Prime Items Trading Analyzer, authentication system, and order management.
+Available as both a web app and a native desktop application using Tauri.

+> **🚀 New to the project?** Check out the [Quick Start Guide](QUICK_START.md) to get up and running in minutes!

 ---